Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Discussion

 \section{Discussion}

-In this study, after a rigorous analysis of machine learning classifiers for predicting Landslides in an automated manner, it is found that, optimized version of XgBoost classifier is a promising method which successfully adopts geotechnical engineering domain based on the outperforming results of Table \ref{tab:ev-all} and Figure \ref{cv-all}.
-Considering the massive potential of XgBoost model, this study further extended the research to explain the prediction criterion of XgBoost model by integrating TreeSHAP analysis in a motivation of solving the blackbox problem with Explainable Artificial Intelligence.
-According to the TreeSHAP analysis, 6 features were eliminated from the feature set and the XgBoost model was retrained along with exhaustive hyperparameter tuning.
-Here, after feature elimination, the 10 Fold Cross Validation Weighted F1 Score of XgBoost model has increased to 95.01\%.
+In this study, after a rigorous analysis of machine learning classifiers for predicting Landslides in an automated manner, it is found that the optimized version of the XgBoost classifier is a promising method that successfully adopts geotechnical engineering domain based on the outperforming results of Table \ref{tab:ev-all} and Figure \ref{cv-all}.
+Considering the massive potential of the XgBoost model, this study further extended the research to explain the prediction criterion of the XgBoost model by integrating TreeSHAP analysis in the motivation of solving the blackbox problem with Explainable Artificial Intelligence.
+According to the TreeSHAP analysis, 6 features were eliminated from the feature set, and the XgBoost model was retrained along with exhaustive hyperparameter tuning.
+Here, after feature elimination, the 10 Fold Cross Validation Weighted F1 Score of the XgBoost model has increased to 95.01\%.
 It corroborates that feature reduction has been beneficial for the XgBoost model.
-Moreover, the optimized XgBoost model can generate outperforming results with even less features.
+Moreover, the optimized XgBoost model can generate outperforming results with even fewer features.